-Omnivore, Google Scholar and most library databases will provide citations for sources.
+Omnivore, Google Scholar, and library databases will provide citations for sources.

 Search to find books and articles.
 Click CITE.
 Select a Citation Style.
 Copy & paste or export.
 Proofread using the instructions on this guide.